 signs and symptoms

 These signs are not always universal.
 Some people may show behavioral changes, while others show physical symptoms.
 Men and women can also exhibit signs of depression differently.
-However, if you recognize any of these signs for more than several days in yourself or a friend, seeking help should always be your first step so you can get the care they need.
+However, if you recognize any of these signs for more than several days in yourself, a friend, or a family member, seeking help should always be your first step so you can get them the care they need.

 Feelings of hopelessness or worthlessness, depressed mood, poor self-esteem, or guilt

 Withdrawal from friends, family, and activities you used to enjoy